lh3/CHM-eval/README.md

 CHM-eval, aka Syndip, is a benchmark dataset for evaluating the accuracy of small variant callers.
-It is constructed from the PacBio assembilies of two independent [CHM][CHM] cell lines and is largely orthogonal to the methodology used for short-read variant calling, which makes it more comprehensive and less biased in comparison to existing benchmark datasets.
+It is constructed from the PacBio assembilies of two independent [CHM][CHM] cell lines using procedures largely orthogonal to the methodology used for short-read variant calling, which makes it more comprehensive and less biased in comparison to existing benchmark datasets.
 The following figure briefly explains how this dataset was generated:

 ![](CHM-workflow.png)